 This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

-In another post, I have provided some insight into the average living cost in the city I live in – Gdańsk.
-In that post, also compare the cost of living in Gdańsk with the average monthly living cost in Kraków.
+In another post, I have provided some insight into the average living cost in the city I live in – Łódź.
+In that post, I also compare the cost of living in Łódź with the average monthly living cost in Gdańsk.
 I regularly update that post so do check it out for up-do-date information.

-In general, I think that the cost of living in Gdańsk is generally representative of the cost of living in most other major Polish cities.
-Hence, the aim of this post is to share what I’ve noticed in Gdańsk in terms of rising prices over the past few year.
+In general, I think that the cost of living in Łódź is generally representative of the cost of living in most other major Polish cities.
+The only exception is perhaps the cost of renting an apartment, which may be around 400-600 zł less in Łódź than in cities such as Gdańsk and Kraków.

 Do bear in mind that the estimates of living expenses I provide are extremely conservative.